 No. 7 Virginia holds off ASU to win HOF Tip-Off Tournament

-No. 7 Virginia holds off ASU to win HOF Tip-Off TournamentArizona State's Rob Edwards, right, shoots over Virginia's Braxton Key during the first half of an NCAA college basketball game, Sunday, Nov.
-24, 2019, in Uncasville, Conn.
-(AP Photo/Jessica Hill)

-UNCASVILLE, Conn.
-(AP) -- Freshman Casey Morsell scored 19 points, including the go-ahead 3-pointer with 1:02 remaining, and No. 7 Virginia rallied past Arizona State 48-45 to win the Hall of Fame Tip-Off Tournament.
+UNCASVILLE, Conn. — Freshman Casey Morsell scored 19 points, including the go-ahead 3-pointer with 1:02 remaining, and No. 7 Virginia rallied past Arizona State 48-45 to win the Hall of Fame Tip-Off Tournament.

 Mamadi Diakite added 15 points for the defending national champion Cavaliers (6-0), who shot 37% from the floor and trailed by nine points after a 19-0 run by the Sun Devils.
 That burst turned a 26-16 Virginia lead with 30 seconds left in the first half into a 35-26 second-half deficit.